syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Change-the-new-toolbar-design-to-old-toolbar-design.md

 ---
 layout: post
-title:  Changing the current toolbar design to the old design in WPF Pdf Viewer| Syncfusion®
+title:  Changing the current toolbar design to the old design | Syncfusion®
 description: This section explains how to change the current toolbar to the old toolbar and contains the sample link for this.
 platform: wpf
 control: PDF Viewer